-The primary sources on campus that enforce the alcohol and drug policies are the Security Office, the Housing Director, and the Executive Vice President's Office.
-For instances involving employees, the Office of Human Resources works with the Office of the Vice President to handle interventions and/or sanctions.
-It is the primary responsibility of the Vice President to assess instances of infractions by students and to determine sanctions or involve the Disciplinary Review Committee which will recommend any necessary sanctions.
-For 2011-12 and 2012-13 no referrals were made to the Disciplinary Review Committee for Drugs and/or Alcohol violations.
+The primary sources on campus that enforce the alcohol and drug policies are the Campus Police Department, the Housing Director, and the Vice President for Student's Office.
+For instances involving employees, the Office of Human Resources works with the Chief Personnel Officer to handle interventions and/or sanctions.
+It is the primary responsibility of the Vice President for Students to assess instances of infractions by students and to determine sanctions or involve the Campus Judicial Board which will recommend any necessary sanctions.
+For 2013-14, 2014-15, 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and 2020-21 referrals were made to the Campus Judicial Board if necessary.

-Wallace State Community College has the following first offenses that were reported by Campus Security for drug and alcohol related offenses and sanctions were accessed on each by the as appropriate by the Student Code of Conduct.
+Wallace State Community College has the following offenses that were reported by The Campus Police Department for drug and alcohol related offenses and sanctions were accessed on each as appropriate by the WSCC Student Code of Conduct and the Clery Act.